casestudyguru.com

 People were fearful of a recession in real estate and disregarded Fannie Mae by association.

-Many viewed Fannie Mae as a cyclical interest rate play, not recognizing that the company had been growing a thriving MBS business.
+Many viewed Fannie Mae as a cyclical interest rate play, not recognizing that the company had been growing a

 Many probably disregarded the company because it's a lot to understand.